VolumeElement/VolumeElement.github.io/_posts/2023-07-09-computing-in-minecraft.md

  <center><a href="https://imgur.com/a/iG3YnNc"><img src="https://i.imgur.com/mqbX3Gb.png" alt="centered image" height="auto" width="400" title="source: imgur.com" /></a></center>

  With a greater render distance on a better (real) computer, I no longer had to stack my memory vertically, which reduced the pain of wiring it up.
-The main drawback of this computer is that it was extremely slow, I needed something faster.
+The main drawback of this redstone computer is that it was extremely slow, I needed something faster.

 ## C3